sherzberg/learning-python-cmd/README.rst

 You need to install:

-1. Python (I tested it with 2.7 cpython)
+1. Python (I tested it with 2.7 cpython, 3.3 cpython, and pypy)

 Next run the command: